Patryk27/strolle/README.md

 - 4: Switch camera to a normals-only mode,
 - 5: Switch camera to a bvh-heatmap mode,
 - 0: Switch camera to use Bevy's renderer,
-- Semicolon: Toggle camera's controls on/off; useful for taking screenshots.
+- Semicolon: Toggle camera's controls on/off; useful for taking screenshots,
+- O/P: Adjust sun's altitude.

 Model thanks to:
 https://sketchfab.com/3d-models/low-poly-game-level-82b7a937ae504cfa9f277d9bf6874ad2

 ## License